-51. An Amendment once Carried or Lost
+53. An Amendment once Carried or Lost

-- 51.1 If the amendment is carried: - 51.1.1 the amended motion becomes the motion before the Council Meeting and is to be debated; and - 51.1.2 no further action is taken on the original motion. - 51.2 If the amendment is lost:

-- 51.2.1 the amendment is declared lost; and - 51.2.2 debate is to resume on the original motion.
+- 53.1 If the amendment is carried: - 53.1.1 the amended motion becomes the motion before the Council Meeting and is to be debated; - 53.1.2 no further action is taken on the original motion. - 53.2 If the amendment is lost: - 53.2.1 the amendment is declared lost; and - 53.2.2 debate is to resume on the original motion.

-52. Speaking to a Motion or an Amendment
+54. Speaking to a Motion or an Amendment

-- 52.1 Councillors may only speak once on any motion and/or amendment, with the exception of the mover of a motion, who may exercise a right of reply in accordance with rule 55. - 52.2 Nothing in rule 52.1 prevents a Councillor from calling a Point of Order or Point of Clarification. - After the right of reply has been taken, the motion must be immediately put to the vote without any further discussion or debate.
+- 54.1 Councillors may only speak once on any motion and/or amendment, with the exception of the mover of a motion, who may exercise a right of reply in accordance with rule 57. - 54.2 Nothing in rule 54.1 prevents a Councillor from calling a Point of Order or Point of Clarification. - After the right of reply has been taken, the motion must be immediately put to the vote without any further discussion or debate.

-53. Lost Motion
+55. Lost Motion

-53.1 If a motion is lost, including a Notice of Motion, a similar motion cannot be put before Council for at least three (3) calendar months from the date it was lost, unless the Chief Executive Officer determines, after consulting the Mayor, to bring the matter back before Council for consideration by way of a Council Officer Report.
+55.1 If a motion is lost, including a Notice of Motion, a similar motion cannot be put before Council for at least three (3) calendar months from the date it was lost, unless the Chief Executive Officer determines, after consulting with the Mayor, to bring the matter back before Council for consideration by way of a Council Officer Report.
+The matter in question must be time sensitive and cannot be safely deferred for three (3) months without potential legal ramifications.

-54. Chair may speak
+56. Chair may Speak

-- 54.1 The Chair may address a Council Meeting upon any matter under discussion, including speaking in favour of or opposing a motion. - 54.2 Where the Chair wishes to move a motion or amendment, they must vacate the Chair for the duration of the item being considered. - 54.3 Where the Chair chooses to vacate the Chair for a particular item, the Deputy Mayor will assume the Chair. - 54.4 Where the Deputy Mayor is not present, or declines to take the Chair, the Chief Executive Officer will facilitate the appointment of a temporary Chair who will be elected by way of nomination and resolution, to perform the role of the Chair until the matter has been voted on.
+- The Chair may address a Council Meeting upon any matter under discussion, including speaking in favour of or opposing a motion. - Where the Chair wishes to move a motion or amendment, they must vacate the Chair for the duration of the item being considered. - 56.3 Where the Chair chooses to vacate the Chair for a particular item, the Deputy Mayor will assume the Chair. - Where the Deputy Mayor is not present, or declines to take the Chair, an Acting Chair appointed by Council resolution will perform the role of the Chair until the matter has been voted on.

-55. Right of Reply
+57. Right of Reply

-- Once the debate on a motion has concluded, the mover of a motion that was opposed, has a right of reply to matters raised during debate. - If no Councillor has spoken against the motion, the mover does not have a right of reply. - In exercising the right of reply, the mover of a motion must not introduce new information into their response. - 55.4 This right of reply does not extend to the seconder of a motion, or the mover or seconder of an amendment.
+- Once the debate on a motion has concluded, the mover of a motion has a right of reply to matters raised during debate. - In exercising the right of reply, the mover of a motion must not introduce new information into their response. - After the right of reply has been taken, the Motion must immediately be put to the vote without any further discussion or debate. - 57.4 This right of reply does not extend to any motion which was not opposed, or where a motion was opposed, it does not extend the seconder of that motion, or the mover or seconder of an amendment to that motion.

-56. Withdrawal of Motions
+58. Withdrawal of Motions

-- Before any motion or amendment is put to the vote, it may be withdrawn by the mover with the Consent of the Chair. - The Chair may ask if any Councillor wishes to move a new motion in place of that which is withdrawn.
+- 58.1 Before any motion or amendment is put to the vote, it may be withdrawn by the mover with the Consent of the Chair. - 58.2 The Chair may ask if any Councillor wishes to move a new motion in place of that which is withdrawn. - 58.3 No motion, once moved and seconded, may be withdrawn without the consent of the Chair.

-57. Separation of Motions
+59. Separation of Motions